Skip to main contentSkip to navigationSkip to search

 We're in it for the long run

 We’re in it for the long run and focus on building and growing businesses in the healthcare, software, and climate tech sectors.
-Guided by our legacy and entrepreneurial spirit, we’re committed to facilitating and support the ideas, founders, and companies creating impact and value for our shareholders, our planet, and people everywhere.
+Guided by our legacy and entrepreneurial spirit, we’re committed to facilitating and supporting the ideas, founders, and companies creating impact and value for our shareholders, our planet, and people everywhere.

 Investment focus